-- Sutton in Craven C of E VC Primary School has a duty alongside the safeguarding partners to work together to safeguard and promote the welfare of children.
-We will be fully engaged and involved in safeguarding arrangements; - We understand and will follow the processes for early help assessments and the criteria, including level of need, for when cases should be referred for assessment and for statutory services under S47 and S17; - We understand and will follow the procedures and processes for cases relating to exploitation of children, children managed in the youth secure estate and disabled children; and - Sutton in Craven C of E VC Primary School will work with social care, the police health services and other services to promote the welfare of children and protect them from harm, including providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
+- Sutton CE has a duty alongside the safeguarding partners to work together to safeguard and promote the welfare of children.
+We will be fully engaged and involved in safeguarding arrangements; - We understand and will follow the processes for early help assessments and the criteria, including level of need, for when cases should be referred for assessment and for statutory services under S47 and S17; - We understand and will follow the procedures and processes for cases relating to exploitation of children, children managed in the youth secure estate and disabled children; and - Sutton CE will work with social care, the police health services and other services to promote the welfare of children and protect them from harm, including providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.